kestur/odin-recipes/README.md

-A toy HTML website for showcasing recipes in British Foods
+A toy HTML website for showcasing recipes in British Foods.
+A project with theodinproject.com